 Meredith Rainey researched and developed a new work exploring perception through the vehicle of Hermann Rorschach’s famous inkblot test, in collaboration with artist Luke Dubois and composer Todd Reynolds.
 Reynolds is a long-time member of Bang on a Can, has worked with Steve Reich, and participated in Yo-Yo Ma’s Silk Road Project.
 Together with company co-director, Sun-Mi Cho, Rainey devised a work-in-progress showing, “Reflections Choreographic Workshop,” for invited guests with dancers Sun-Mi Cho, Heidi Cruz, Willie Brown, and Alex Ratcliffe-Lee.

-James Mills is a visual artist and a 1998 Pew Fellow.
+Stuart Netsky is a painter, sculptor, and a 1995 Pew Fellow.

 Several Center-funded performances and exhibitions have garnered national and regional media coverage in recent weeks.

 In 2000 the Center awarded Pew Fellowships to 12 Philadelphia-based artists, and grants to 47 dance, music, theater, and visual arts organizations and practitioners in the greater Philadelphia region.

 Kyle “JustSole” Clark is a dancer and choreographer with expertise in hip-hop and street dance.
 He is the founder and artistic director of Just Sole Street Dance Theater.

 Roko Kawai is a dance artist and a 2003 Pew Fellow.